gbmhunter/blog/content/pcb-design/component-packages/lfcsp-component-package/index.md

 type: "page"
 ---

-LFCSP is a synonym for the {{% link text="QFN component package" src="../qfn-component-package" %}}.
+LFCSP is a synonym for the [QFN component package](../qfn-component-package).